AnthonyGordon1/password-generator/README.md

-# Basic Password Generator
+# Secure Password Generator

-A straightforward Python script for generating random passwords using letters, digits, and a safe set of punctuation characters.
+A simple, configurable Python utility for generating strong random passwords using cryptographically secure methods.
-This version uses Python’s built-in `random` module for simplicity and quick prototyping.
+This script is designed with security best practices in mind, ensuring safe character sets and customizable policies.

 ---

 ## Features
-- Generates random passwords with letters, digits, and selected punctuation (`!@#$%^&*`).
+- Uses Python’s `secrets` module for **cryptographic randomness** (safer than `random`).
 - Configurable password length (default: 15 characters).
+- Customizable punctuation set (default: `!@#$%^&*`).
+- Ensures high entropy and avoids unsafe punctuation that may cause parsing issues.
-- Lightweight and beginner-friendly — no external dependencies.
+- Lightweight and easy to integrate into other projects or labs.

 ---